-In english, Leach’s Storm Petrel are named after the British zoologist William Alford Leach.
-The scientific name Oceanodroma is from ancient greek okeanos « ocean », and dromos « runner » by the fact that they are covering by flying a big ocean area.
+Leach’s Storm Petrel are named after the British zoologist William Alford Leach.
+The scientific name Oceanodroma is from ancient greek okeanos « ocean », and dromos « runner » by the fact that they are often seen touching the surface with their legs while feeding.
 The species name leucorhoa is from leukos « white » and orrhos « rump ».
 They are usually seen in the Azores from October to December before making a southward migration to the South Atlantic.

 CHARACTERISTICS